NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/ses_node_products.md

     * `regex` - (Optional) is `values` treated as a regular expression.

 ## Attributes Reference

+* `codes` - A List of server product.

+### Node Product Reference
+`codes` are also exported with the following attributes, when there are relevant: Each element supports the following:

 * `id` - The value of server product code.
 * `cpu_count` - CPU count.
 * `memory_size` - Memory size.